 Step 2 – Add the eggs and keep mixing until they are fully incorporated.
 Then change the whisks for the hooks and add the flour gradually.
 Once all the flour had been added, you might find it easier to use your hands, as the dough breaks very easily.
 Add the baking soda and keep kneading, and finally add the chocolate chips, fresh from the fridge.

-Step 4 – After the 30 minutes, cut the brick into slices and create tiny balls with the dough.
-Then with your hands create some tear shapes to mirror Gocciole.
+Step 4 – After the 30 minutes, you can either cut the brick into slices and create tiny balls with the dough, then create some tear shapes with your hands; or you can stretch it with a rolling pin and use a tear drop shaped cookie cutter.

 Step 5 – Place the biscuits in the oven tray, layered with baking paper and leave them in the fridge for another 30 minutes.
 This is so that they keep their shape when they are in the oven.